Della's story

 Della shares her journey living with lupus nephritis and provides advice on how to keep your family, friends and healthcare team "Looped in on Lupus Nephritis."

-Lupus nephritis is permanent kidney damage caused by lupus, an autoimmune disease.
+Lupus nephritis is permanent kidney damage caused by lupus, an autoimmune disease that affects many parts of your body.
+Autoimmune diseases cause your immune system, which normally protects us from infections, to attack your healthy cells.
 Lupus nephritis happens when your immune system attacks your kidneys.
-Your kidneys are vital to life – they filter your blood and remove waste and extra fluid from your body.
-When your kidneys are damaged, they do not work as well as they should.
+Your kidneys are vital to life, they filter your blood and remove waste and extra fluid from your body.
+When your kidneys are damaged, they do not work as well as they should, and waste products can build up in your bloodstream.

 9 in 10 people with lupus are women.